Easter Joy

 * * *

-desired much, I expected little.
+In my case, I have to confess that, although I desired much, I expected little.
 I had envisioned my voyage as one should envision a pilgrimage: ready to face hardships and obstacles.

 Waiting, as I said, at Loli’s house, we were not long in hearing the characteristic thump of the fall in ecstasy; it came from the upper floor.
 This caused a general silence, and a little later we saw Mari Loli coming down the stairs, holding the hand of another girl, looking upward with an enraptured expression.
 I don’t think the greatest actress could imitate that expression.